 A Fortic cylinder or Fortic hot water tank; alternatively, a combination cylinder, is a vessel designed for heating and storing hot water.
 It’s typically made out of copper, with a layer of foam insulation on the outside.

-Unlike a standard vented cylinder, a Fortic cylinder has its own built-in cold water storage cistern.
-This is in contrast to a standard vented cylinder, which is typically supplied by a 25 – 50 gallon cistern in the loft.
+What makes a Fortic cylinder unique is that it has its own built-in cold water storage cistern.
+This is in contrast to a standard vented cylinder, which gets it supply from a 25 – 50 gallon cistern in the loft.

-The cistern section of a Fortic tank is located directly above the hot water cylinder section.
-It has exactly the same purposes as a conventional cold water cistern: to replenish the cylinder with cold water, and to accommodate the expansion of the water as it is heated.
+The cistern section of a Fortic tank is directly above the hot water cylinder section.
+It has exactly the same purposes as a conventional cold water cistern: to replenish the cylinder with cold water, and to accommodate the expansion of the water as it heats up.

 Fortic cylinder overview

 Water does not flow directly into the top of the hot cylinder from a hole in the bottom of the cold cistern, because hot water rises.
 If this were to happen, the cold cistern would contain the hottest water.
 Instead, cold water is delivered to the cylinder via a pipe which runs from the base of the cistern to the base of the cylinder.
 This pipe is often partly visible underneath the insulation, running down the length of the cylinder.

 Another pipe runs from the top of the cylinder to the top of the cold water cistern.
 It enters the cistern higher than both the ball valve and the overflow.
 This is the expansion pipe, which accommodates the expansion of the water as it’s heated, and allows it to vent into the cistern if necessary.
 Hot water should never be contained without accommodating its expansion, as this would be dangerous.

 In some Fortic cylinders, there may be a galvanic/sacrificial anode in both the cylinder and the cold cistern.
 This is a piece of metal which is more certain to corrode than copper, thus protecting the cylinder from corrosion.
 In the cold cistern, the anode may be contained in a small piece of copper or plastic pipe attached to the bottom.

 Fortic cylinder types